ArvellLeoputra/ArvellLeoputra/README.md

 I am currently a Mathematic Student at the Technical University of Berlin.

-👀 I’m interested in analytical data science and programming.
+👀 I’m interested in discrete mathematics.

 💞️ I’m looking to collaborate on anything.